manolikalos/clustering-receipts/README.md

 **3. associate_item_with_cluster(item, sample_df, model, kmeans, agglomerative)**

-This function associates a new item with clusters.
+This function associates a new item with clusters, and add the item to the DataFrame.

 Parameters: